Sarosim/photo-locations/README.md

 # Credits
 I used CSS prefixer at https://autoprefixer.github.io/ to ensure cross browser functionality.
 Also validated the CSS with https://jigsaw.w3.org/css-validator/validator.
-The scripts embedded in the html docs as well as the script.js file were analised and validated with https://jshint.com/
+The scripts embedded in the html docs as well as the script.js file were analysed and validated with https://jshint.com/

 ## Content

 ## Media
-Images are either my own or of family and frends (names, nicknames of photographers indicated in the database), uploaded by them.
+Images are either my own or of family and friends (names, nicknames of photographers indicated in the database), uploaded by them.

 ## Acknowledgements